 Subscribe to Uptime.com's status page to be notified in advance of changes to our probe server locations.

-Add Contacts and Contact Groups
+How to Add Contacts and Contact Groups

 - SMS message and/or phone call